functionGHW/JsonTextViewer/README.md

 2. If you don't nedd headers, keep it empty, or just remove it from json.
 3. The type can be one of { text, form, json(application/json) }.
 4. The 'form' support file uploading, by enable the 'file' block.
+5. For file downloading request(or just want to save the result to a file), set 'SaveAsFile' to true.

 Example for text
 <pre>